AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-04-06-linkup-custom-control-to-ngcontrol-ngmodel.markdown

 The **writeValue** function allows you to update your internal model with incoming values, for example if you use **ngModel** to bind your control to data.

-The **registerOnChange** function receives another function which you can call when changes happen so that you can notify the outside world that the data model has changed.
+The **registerOnChange** accepts a callback function which you can call when changes happen so that you can notify the outside world that the data model has changed.
 Note that you call it with the changed data model value.

-The **registerOnTouched** function receives another function which you can call when you want to set your control to **touched**.
-This is then reflected by **Angular 2** by adding the correct touched state and classes to the actual element tag in the **DOM**.
+The **registerOnTouched** function accepts a callback function which you can call when you want to set your control to **touched**.
+This is then managed by **Angular 2** by adding the correct touched state and classes to the actual element tag in the **DOM**.

+**NOTE**: Both these functions are later provided by **Angular 2** itself.
+But we need to register dummy functions to be able able code and transpile it without errors.

 The rest of the code are all internal component stuff!
 Providing function placeholders for the callbacks before they are registered, a getter and setter for the data and a function to capture the blur event of the internal input to mark